 The reason why you report the value of the other good/service is because your income is based on what you receive in exchange for it.

 Generally, that comes in the form of money–so when bartering, you replace the dollars with the value of the good or service received.

-Now, let’s assume the client is an attorney and instead of money they represent you in a case about breach of contract.
+Now, let’s assume the client is an attorney, and instead of money, they represent you in a case about a breach of contract.
 The total value of the representation ends up being $5,000 worth of time.
 In this case, you would recognize $5,000 as income since that is what you received in exchange for your services.

 Let’s say you are a photographer.
 You receive $1,000 to shoot a wedding.
 Because you received $1,000 in return for your service you report $1,000 as income.